 Mine and quarry managers use stockpile reports to communicate how much stock they have and how much has been moved since the previous survey.
 This is information is critical for financial forecasting, resource planning, and supply chain management.
 All require reliable, accurate stockpile data to be done effectively.

-Propeller’s Stockpile Reports feature makes it easy for everyone in the organization to get the data they need.
+Propeller’s inventory reporting for stockpiles make it easy for everyone in the organization to get the data they need.
 Anyone—not just surveying and GIS professionals—can jump into the platform and generate a report.
 When you don’t have to rely on a single user with specialized platform training to pull inventory data, you can get everything else done faster.

 For efficient mining and aggregate site management, inventory needs to be carefully measured at every stage of the process.
 Of course, the complexity of day-to-day operations means the numbers rarely line up from one phase to the next.